Retirement Planning5 min read

 Should I buy long-term care insurance in Canada?

-It's an option, but premiums are significant and the Canadian market is limited.
+It's an option, but premiums tend to be significant and the Canadian market has narrowed sharply — most major insurers (RBC, Manulife, and Sun Life's stand-alone product) have stopped selling new stand-alone long-term care policies, leaving only a few products.
 Many retirees instead plan to self-fund a 3–5 year stay from their portfolio, use home equity, or rely on provincial subsidies.
-The right choice depends on your net worth, family situation, and risk tolerance — a financial planner can model the tradeoffs.
+The best choice for your household could depend on your net worth, family situation, and risk tolerance — a financial planner can model the tradeoffs.

 Key Takeaways